scottcase3374/primetoolkit/README.md

 - init --max-count=100 --load-primes  DEFAULT
 	- Loads primes from files / zip-files
-		- NOTE: requires providing a path to the folder containing the files.
+		- NOTE\: requires providing a path to the folder containing the files.
 		-  1. You can symlink from default input folder to the example files in this project which are in the 'data' folder.
 		-    mkdir \~/ptk/input-data;  ln -s \~/path-to-zip-file-folder/\* \~/ptk/input-data
 		-  2. you can provide the CLI argument for the desired input data path with something like the following.